 He sat down next to her, arm around her shoulder.
 The way she moved her body towards him made me lower my eyes.
 It was definitely this that made her want to marry him – for his laugh, for his reassuring arms, for his strength, his heat.
 Being forty, the fear of solitude… Getting frisky as the years went on… I’d never really thought of Anne like any other woman.
 More like a kind of unique being – full of assurance, elegance and intelligence, but never a sensual side, or weakness… I understood that my dad was proud – that the arrogant, indifferent Anne Larsen had chosen to marry him.
 Did he love her?
 If he did, could he love her for long?
-What was there different about this tenderness than that which he felt towards Elsa?
+This tenderness – what was different about it to what he felt towards Elsa?
 I closed my eyes, let the sun numb me.
-All three of us were on the terrace, feeling timid, having secret fears, happy.
+All three of us were on the terrace, feeling timid, having secret fears.
+Happy.

-Elsa didn’t come by in the next few days.
+Elsa didn’t come by for the next few days.
 The week passed very quickly.
 Seven great, easy days.
 That was it.
-We set out complicated plans for the furniture at home, and Paris timetables.
-Me and my dad made airtight and complicated schedules, since we’d never used one in our lives.
-I’m not sure we really thought we’d use them.
+We set out complicated plans for the furniture at home, and our Paris timetables.
+Me and my dad made airtight and complicated schedules, largely due to the fact that we’d never used one in our lives.
+I’m not sure we thought we’d ever use them.
 “12:30, lunch, same place every day.
 Dinner, our house, not going out after.”
 Did my dad really think that was going to happen?
 He quickly and happily buried any idea of the partying lifestyle, opting instead for an orderly family life, elegant, organised.
 They must have been, for him, what they were for me – castles in the sky.

-Sal was amazed at how quickly our thoughts changed.
-But he seemed happy at this legal ‘solution’ to my situation.
+Sal was amazed at how quickly our ideas changed.
+But he seemed happy at what he considered a good ‘legal solution’ to my situation.
 We went out in the boat together, kissing whenever we felt like it and sometimes, when he pressed his mouth against mine I saw again Anne’s face, her lightly bruised face of the mornings, the kind of slowness, the happy carelessness that love gave to her movements, and I was jealous of her.
 That week, we tired of just kissing, and if Salil had loved me less, we might have gone further than we did.
-But we did a lot.
+But we did a lot anyway.

 – I won’t be seeing you here again, she said.

-He didn’t respond, and matched her gaze for a moment, but then leant down and kissed my shoulder before heading off down the path.
+He didn’t respond, and matched her gaze for a long moment.
+Then he leant down and kissed my shoulder before heading off down the path.
 This gesture took me by surprise, I felt emotional.
-It was almost like a proposal.
-Anne looked at me, with the same detached gaze like she was thinking of other things.
-It pissed me off, if she was thinking of something else, why bother us?
-I stood up, collected my shirt and bra and went towards her.
+It struck me as kind of like a proposal.
+Anne looked at me, with the same detached gaze as if she was thinking of other things.
+It pissed me off.
+If she was thinking of something else, why bother us?
+I stood up, collected my knickers and went towards her.
 I acted embarrassed out of pure politeness.
 She picked a pine needle from where it was stuck to my neck, and seemed to really see me for the first time.
-I saw her put on her beautiful mask of contempt, this tired face of disapproval which made her really beautiful, and frightened me.
+I saw her put on her elegant mask of contempt, her tired face of disapproval which made her really beautiful, and frightened me.

 – You do know that this sort of thing generally ends up with you at the clinic, she said.